 Yet, all these developments risk facing a huge setback because of reckless policy making by our provincial government.
 While we still need to see the details of their plans, both Premier Doug Ford and Transportation Minister Prabmeet Sarkaria have announced that the government will limit the power of local authorities in designing safe, efficient, and liveable streets.
 With ill-informed ‘common sense’ that plays to the instinct of some car drivers frustrated about being stuck in traffic while hordes of cyclists pass by, they pretend to have a solution to grid-lock that will inevitably augment it, while putting the lives of countless Ontarians at risk.

 Minister Sarkaria’s ‘common sense’ response to his frustration of being stuck in Toronto’s traffic was laid out this weekend in a Toronto Star editorial, enthusiastically distributed by the Premier.
 He announced there that they will require cities to move bike lanes from the busy streets to “more quiet streets and neighborhoods” .
-The arguments put forward in the editorial reflect either a blatant unfamiliarity with well-established evidence (see for example here), or reflect an intentional political manipulation of inevitable traffic woes, created by a combination of a growing population and major infrastructure works, in order to score cheap political points.
+The arguments put forward in the editorial reflect either a blatant unfamiliarity with well-established evidence (see here for an example of a study), or reflect an intentional political manipulation of inevitable traffic woes, created by a combination of a growing population and major infrastructure works, in order to score cheap political points.
 Both are embarrassing for a Premier and Transportation Minister of Canada’s most urbanized and most populated province.

 The plan risks putting Toronto further behind comparable cities around the world.
 Evidence is clear: gridlock is not solved by adding car lanes or removing bike lanes, but by encouraging people to take public transportation, to bike or walk to work, and by discouraging car use in specific areas, for example by imposing car fees to those driving to the downtown core, as London (UK) has done.
 All these measures end up facilitating those, including the Minister and Premier, who need--or simply insist on--using their car for all their commutes.